How to Apply

 The application process is entirely online through UCSD's centralized graduate admissions portal.
 You will need a valid email address to create an account.
 This email address will be your login name.
 It will also be the primary line of communication between you and UC San Diego.
 Be sure to use an email address that will not change: do not use a temporary address.
 The activation email and additional instructions to complete your registration will be sent to this address once you create your account.

-To begin the Application process, just create an account and then select the appropriate Term, Degree, and Program to find the application for the specific program in which you are interested.
+To begin the Application process, just create an account and then select the appropriate Term, Degree, and Program to find our application.

 Veterans please note: